 The Docker community came up with a popular solution called Fig, which allowed you to use a single YAML file to orchestrate all your Docker containers and configurations.
 This became so popular that the Docker team decided to make Docker Compose based on the Fig source, which is now deprecated.

 Docker Compose makes it easier for users to orchestrate the processes of Docker containers, including starting up, shutting down, and setting up intra-container linking and volumes.
 In this tutorial, you’ll install the latest version of Docker Compose to manage multi-container applications.

 To follow this article, you will need an Ubuntu 18.04 server with the following:

-Although we can install Docker Compose from the official Ubuntu repositories, it is several minor version behind the latest release, so we’ll install Docker Compose from the Docker’s GitHub repository.
+Although you can install Docker Compose from the official Ubuntu repositories, it is several minor versions behind the latest release, so you’ll install Docker Compose from Docker’s GitHub repository.
 The command below is slightly different than the one you’ll find on the Releases page.
 By using the

 -o flag to specify the output file first rather than redirecting the output, this syntax avoids running into a permission denied error caused when using